GreedyM0nk/Salmon-Framework/README.md

 @RunWith(Cucumber.class)
-@Cucumber.Options(features = "target/test-classes", tags = {"@gui,@api}, format = {"pretty","html:target/cucumber-report/run1at","json:target/cucumber-report/run1at/cucumber.json"})
+@Cucumber.Options(features = "target/test-classes", tags = {"@gui,@api}, format = {"pretty","html:target/cucumber-report/runwebat","json:target/cucumber-report/runwebat/cucumber.json"})
 public class RunWebATSuite {
 }

-where: -
+Where: -
 features: represent the location of feature files from the compiled build
 tags:  multiple tags can be specified by comma separated denotation, if a specific tag needs to be excluded then this
         can be specified by "~" . e.g "~@api" feature files tagged with "~api" will not be run as a part of Test Suite.

-format: html and json reports are created.
+format: html and json reports are created. if a TesSuite is renamed then change the reporting directory name for both reports